Allowable Blood Loss Calculator

-For example, for a relatively healthy adult male, with a hemoglobin level 15 g/dL and 80 kg of weight, the allowable blood loss would be around 2,400 ml, whereas for a teenager, with a hemoglobin level of 12 g/dL and 60 kg of weight, it would only be 1,050 ml.
+For example, for a relatively healthy adult male, with a hemoglobin level of 15 g/dL and 80 kg of weight, the allowable blood loss would be around 2,400 ml, whereas for a teenager with a hemoglobin level of 12 g/dL and 60 kilograms of weight, it would only be 1,050 ml.

 According to Morgan and Mikhail's Clinical Anesthesiology:

 “Ideally, blood loss should be replaced with crystalloid or colloid solutions to maintain intravascular volume (normovolemia) until the danger of anemia outweighs the risks of transfusion.
 At that point, further blood loss is replaced with transfusions of red blood cells to maintain hemoglobin concentration (or hematocrit) at that level.
 For most patients, that point corresponds to a hemoglobin between 7 and 10 g/dL or a hematocrit of 21-30%.”